A Computational Theory and Semi-Supervised Algorithm for Clustering: Experimental Results

 \subsection{Two-dimensional Synthetic Data}

-The next example is a two-dimensional data set composed of eight gaussian distributed clusters at different locations and with standard deviations $[0.6, 2, 0.2, 0.7, 3, 0.4, 0.6, 0.6]$ (Figure \ref{fig:2d_gaussian}).
+The next example is a two-dimensional dataset, named \textit{2d\_gauss}, composed of eight random Gaussian distributed clusters at different locations and with standard deviations $[0.6, 2, 0.2, 0.7, 3, 0.4, 0.6, 0.6]$ (Figure \ref{fig:2d_gaussian}).
 Added to this are many isolated anomalies, and a relatively small anomalous cluster which could also be considered a newly emerging cluster.
-The total number of points is $10300$, and a small random sample of a $100$ points from the eight clusters are taken as seeds which is illustrated by Figure \ref{fig:2d_gaussian_seeds_only}.
-The number of seeds selected is such that we have at least $10$ per cluster in order to reliably build out the clusters.
+The total number of points is $10300$, and a small random sample of approximately $100$ points from the eight clusters are taken as seeds which is illustrated by Figure \ref{fig:2d_gaussian_seeds_only}.
+The number of seeds selected is such that we have at approximately $10$-$30$ per cluster in order to reliably build out the clusters.
 These would be expected to be provided by a domain expert and help guide the clustering algorithm to desired solutions.
-Note that the labels can even be a little noisy since mislabelled examples can be ejected out of the group as anomalies during algorithm execution.
+Note that the labels can even be noisy since mislabelled examples will be ejected out of the group as anomalies during algorithm execution.